mikelewek/FSD_P4_ConferenceApp/README.md

 ###The Repo.
 Contains the Following Files
 -------------------------------------
- 1. /ud858/ConferenceCentral_Complete - Files were provided by Udacity and modified for the Lesson to implement additional functionality as explained in the Tasks below.
+ 1. /ud858/ConferenceCentral_Complete - Proect files were provided by Udacity and modified for the Lesson to implement additional functionality as explained in the Tasks below.
  2. README.md

 ###Requirements
 --------------------
  1. The user must have a Google account.
  2. The user must create a new project in the Google Developer's Console and copy over the following: The application name must be changed in app.yaml.
 The CLIENT_ID must be changed in static/js/app.js.
+The WEB_CLIENT_ID must be changed in settings.py.
  3. Google App Engine SDK is required to test and deploy to the app engine production environment. [https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
+ 4. Testing locally can be done through the APIs Explorer: <code>http://localhost:8080/_ah/api/explorer</code>
+ 5. Viewing the data in the Datastore Viewer: <code>http://localhost:8001/datastore?kind=Conference</code>

 ###How to Run the Application
 -------------------------
 <p>Python 2.7, the endpoints module, and GoogleAppEngineLauncher must be installed and configured.</p>